 Your J-Card…now on your phone!

-With the new J-Card Mobile Credential, Homewood students can use their iPhone, Apple Watch, or Android device to get into their residence hall, print documents at the library, pay for lunch, or shop at the book store.
+Full-time Homewood students can use J-Card Mobile Credential on their iPhone, Apple Watch, or Android device to get into their residence hall, print documents at the library, pay for lunch, or shop at the book store.
+We strongly recommend eligible students utilize mobile credentials and only use their physical J-Card as a backup option.
 Learn more about Mobile Credential.

 Refill your card